 Some people believe that there are different kinds of orgasms––clitoral, vaginal, and cervical orgasms.
 But since penetrative sex also stimulates the clitoris, it can be hard to identify the source of the orgasm (Pauls, 2015).

 The internal structures of the clitoris also call into question the existence of a separate “g-spot” in the vagina (Pauls, 2015).
 The g-spot has been described as an erogenous area on the frontal vaginal wall, although there is little anatomical evidence that it exists.

 Since the clitoral root is in close contact with the vaginal wall, the g-spot may stimulate the clitoris through this barrier (Yeung, 2016).

-Although the clitoris is much more complex than it might appear, finding it doesn’t take a peek under the hood but don’t forget that there’s more to the clitoris than what you see.
+Although the clitoris is much more complex than it might appear, finding it doesn’t have to be hard.
+Next time you’re looking for the clitoris, just lift the hood, but don’t forget that there’s more to the clitoris than what you can see.